aplteam/PresentAPL/README.md

 ## Using PresentAPL from within APL code

 You can also use the class `PresentAPL` from within your Dyalog APL workspace.
 It needs the class `MarkAPL` and the namespace script `APLTreeUtils`.
-For details see the class `PresentAPL`.
+For details make sure that the class `PresentAPL` is present in your APL workspace and then execute `]adoc PresentAPL`.

 ## Add a command "Create presentation with PresentAPL" to context menu.